Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• In a small bowl, stir together the small-diced apples, light brown sugar, all-purpose flour, and apple pie spice blend to create the apple cinnamon filling.
+• In a small bowl, stir together the chopped apples, light brown sugar, all-purpose flour, and apple pie spice blend to create the apple cinnamon filling.
 Set aside.

 • In a medium bowl, stir together the all-purpose flour, baking powder, baking soda, and salt.
-Set aside.
+Set flour mixture aside.

-• In a large bowl, beat together on medium speed with a handheld mixer, the unsalted butter and sugar for 1 minute or until light and fluffy.
+• In a large mixing bowl, beat together on medium speed with an electric mixer, the unsalted butter and sugar for 1 minute or until light and fluffy.

 • Add the egg and vanilla extract to the butter mixture and beat for an additional 30 seconds or just until fully incorporated.